Pushplaybang/frontend-scaffold/README.md

 just a personal front end starter setup with bower / grunt / and tastey bits I often use.

-Make sure you have `Ruby, SASS, NPM, GRUNT & BOWER` installed.
+Make sure you have `NPM, GRUNT & BOWER` installed.

 run **all** of the following to get started (from inside the assets folder) :